What Is Gestalt Psychotherapy?

 Find out more about Gestalt therapy by listening to a podcast (Shrink Rap Radio Psychology Interviews: Number 21 2006): http://shrinkrapradio.com./2006/feed

-You may also like to view a You Tube clip.
-There are a number of them.
-You might like to view:
+You may also like to view these You Tube clips.

 Takes into account the whole individual and the environmental context as inseparable in the treatment of human discomfort.
 It focuses on the moment-to-moment awareness, living in the present and ownership of our own inner and outer responses to the environment.